 - Encryption: The encryption factor means your internet traffic is completely secure and no one can decipher it, even if they manage to intercept it.
 This applies to ISPs, government agencies, cybercriminals, and anyone else who might be snooping on your activity.

 Note: the VPN will only spoof your location in terms of your IP address.
-So even when you’re using a VPN, your browser might be able to detect your location.
-As such, you may need to still manually spoof your location within the browser or use an extension like Location Guard (more on that below).
+So, even when using a VPN, your browser can detect your location.
+As such, you may need to manually spoof your location within the browser or use an extension like Location Guard (more on that below).

-You’ll probably notice that some VPNs come with dedicated browser extensions for Firefox, Chrome, and other browsers.
-These can be great for location spoofing, but note that most of these do not encrypt your internet traffic when used alone.
+You’ll probably notice that some VPNs have dedicated browser extensions for Firefox, Chrome, and other browsers.
+These can be great for location spoofing, but note that most do not encrypt your internet traffic when used alone.

 The best VPNs for changing location on Chrome and Firefox